ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ust in the eyes, avoid rubbing;
+st in the eyes, avoid rubbing;
 dash cold water in them ; remove cinders,
 etc., with the round point of a lead peucii.
 Remove insects from the ear with tepid